S-Kia/Thera_Nao/README.md

 # 🤖 NAO Greeting Robot – Patient Interaction Module

-This repository enables the **NAO humanoid robot** to engage with patients through voice recognition and provide greeting and feedback sessions post-therapy.
+This repository enables the **NAO humanoid robot** to engage with patients through voice recognition and greet patients.

 ## 🧩 Project Purpose

 This module allows the **NAO robot** to recognize returning and new patients based on their **patient ID** and engage in structured voice-based conversations.
-The robot greets the patient and responds according to predefined intents (e.g., patient status, session feedback).
+The robot greets the patient and responds according to predefined intents.

 ---

 ## 💬 Features

 - **Voice Interaction:** NAO uses voice recognition to identify patients and engage in contextual conversations.
-- **Greeting and Feedback:** NAO greets patients based on their patient ID and asks for feedback after the session.
+- **Greeting:** NAO greets patients based on their patient ID.
 - **Keyword-Based Responses:** NAO responds using predefined natural responses based on detected keywords.
 - **Patient ID Recognition:** NAO distinguishes between new and returning patients using speech recognition.